 Pepper trees are the most common wild trees in the area.
 Peruvian Pepper (Schinus molle) and Brazilian Pepper (Schinus terebinthifolia) look the same but flower at different times.
 They are not true peppers (Piper nigrum), but their fruit looks and tastes similar.

 In front of a Pepper Tree is Poison Hemlock (Conium maculatum), a naturalized plant from Europe.
 The roots and seeds contain dangerous alkaloids.
 A mouthful will kill an adult person.

-This is a local native tree, Pinyon Pine, 2-needle (Pinus edulis).
-This and the 1 and 4-needle Pinyon Pine varieties grow at low elevations along the desert slopes of Southern California.
+This is a native tree, Colorado Pinyon Pine (Pinus edulis).
+This 2-needle and the 1 and 4-needle Pinyon Pine varieties grow at low elevations along the desert slopes of Southern California.